BYLAWS of the League of Women Voters of Tompkins County

 The fiscal year of the LWVTC shall be from April 1- March 31.

-The Board shall submit a budget for the ensuing year to the membership for adoption at the annual meeting.
-The proposed budget shall be reviewed by the Board and then sent to all members at least 20 days before the annual meeting.
-The budget shall include support, through the Per Member Payments (PMP), for the work of the LWVUS and LWVNYS.
+The board shall submit a budget for the ensuing year to the membership for adoption at the annual meeting.
+The proposed budget shall be reviewed by the board and then sent to all members at least 20 days before the annual meeting.

 Section 1.
 Membership Meetings.